wkdgmr/wkdmod/README.md

 - Warrior, Barbarian, and Bard have all received a melee ToHit buff and are no longer desperate for Dexterity/ToHit gear.
 - Warrior and Bard have received a buff to ranged ToHit as well.
 - Golem has been buffed significantly and can no longer take Friendly Fire damage.
+- Rogue gains +100 on Normal, +500 on Nightmare, or +1000 on Hell experience points when disarming a trap
 - Nerfed Apocalypse in Diablo so it acts like its Hellfire counterpart
 - When Full Quests in Multiplayer is enabled, Unique Quest items originally exclusive to Single Player can now drop.
+- Swapped some scrolls out for the four oils I added in Hellfire, nobody will miss them

 **Splash damage now does damage to two extra tiles** (so its more like a U instead of a T, the shape of the splash), and can be accessed with the following classes/weapons (and thanks to DevX is applied in both Diablo and Hellfire gamemodes):
 - **Monk:** Staff, 2H Sword